FAQs

 Frequently Asked Questions

 The cost of Sarco will depend on what is charged by the 3D print shop.
 While the price is dropping all the time, it will never be very cheap.
-In 2022, the cost to print a Sarco is around €17,000.
+This is why, amongst other reasons, the concept will be applied to cheaper options (eg. mail order coffin that can be converted).
+In 2024, the cost to print and assemble a Sarco is estimated to be around €15,000.

 In the early stages of development it was thought that Sarco could double as one's coffin.
 If the Sarco is printed from suitable biodegradable materials, this is still true.
 But the high printing cost of Sarco intimates that it may be better to have a Sarco that can be used multiple times over.
 Better and cheaper for the user.
 More friendly to the planet.

 The Sarco aims to provide a hypoxic (low oxygen), hypocapnic (low carbon dioxide) death.
 This is similar to when a plane depressurizes.
 Furthermore, the experience of being in a low oxygen environment can be intoxicating with a feeling of mild euphoria.
+That said, sometimes with the hypoxic death there will be involuntary muscle contractions (seizures).
+Eye witnesses to those who have used a plastic bag say that the person is unconscious at this point.

 No, Sarco is a real thing.
 VR software was used at the Amsterdam Funeral Fair in April 2018 to give visitors a sense of what it would feel like to be inside the Sarco capsule.